-Prerequisite: SW 410 or Psy431, COUN 690 or graduating standing.
+Prerequisite: Upper division standing.
 Basic counseling methods for different career stages, students, persons with disabilities and mental illness; gay, lesbian, bisexual, transgender, and ethnic groups.

 COUN 700 Theories of Counseling and Psychotherapy (3)

 Prerequisite: Consent of instructor; undergraduate course in personality theories; proof of compliance.
 Theories and models of counseling; systems approach to conceptualizing clients using theory and evidence-based practice; application of counseling theories and models to case conceptualization; understanding and applying counseling theories and models to culturally under-represented groups including persons of color, persons with disabilities, LGBTQ individuals, and those from non-conforming gender groups; implication of technology on the application of counseling theories and models.